 Native plants can stand up to your local and regional weather.
 It has for thousands of years.
 So you can trust that these plants will hold their own during even the most extreme weather and climate changes.

-Oftentimes, you can work with a landscape professional who can offer you suggestions on other ways to deal with pests and unwanted invasive plants.
+Landscape professionals are a great resource who can offer suggestions on other ways to deal with pests and unwanted invasive plants.

 If you’re located in or near Wisconsin, invasive plants like buckthorn, ivy, and wild grape, need to be removed by hand.
 You have to get to the root system to truly kill them off.
 There’s just no other way to get rid of them once and for all.

 Still, you want to always keep the needs of your local wildlife in mind whenever you do add anything to your plantings, soil or lawn.